-A course designed to study the foundations and impact of managed care on healthcare consumers, purchasers, payors and providers.
+(Prerequisite, HAD 521) A course designed to study the foundations and impact of managed care on healthcare consumers, purchasers, payors and providers.
 Various managed care programs, products, models, strategies and financing are identified.
-Specific emphasis is placed on authorizing laws, contractual and antitrust issues, risk assessment, contract development, data management, contract preceptor designation is required.
+Specific emphasis is placed on authorizing laws, contractual and antitrust issues, risk assessment, contract development, data management, contract negotiations and administration.

-negotiations and administration.
+Internship in Health Administration

-Internship in Health Administration 3 (Prerequisite, 21 core credits completed) A fieldwork placement in a staff or administrative position which is usually completed during a regular academic session.
-A semester project and
+(Prerequisite, 21 core credits completed) A 150 hour fieldwork placement in a staff or administrative position which is usually completed during a regular academic session.
+A semester project and preceptor designation is required.